- 1. Create a Negative Keyword List

 The first way (and most important) is to view the Search Terms report in Google Ads.
 This report shows the actual search terms that triggered your ads to show.

-For each search term, you can view associated data (clicks, CTR, cost per click, conversions, etc) and decide whether to keep it or add it as a negative term.
+You can view associated data (clicks, CTR, cost per click, conversions, etc.) for each search term and decide whether to keep it or add it as a negative term.

 You can view the Search terms report by selecting SEARCH TERMS under the KEYWORDS menu.

-As part of the ongoing optimization process, it is highly recommended to review your search terms report on a weekly basis and make the necessary adjustments to your negative keyword list.
+As part of the ongoing optimization process, it is highly recommended that you review your search terms report weekly and make the necessary adjustments to your negative keyword list.

 Some typical examples that work for almost all kinds of campaigns are: